Decoding the Copper Wire Selection at B&Q: A complete walkthrough

 5. Flexible Copper Wire:

 For applications where flexibility is key, such as automotive wiring or robotics, flexible copper wire is essential.
-This wire is typically stranded, providing greater resilience to bending and movement.
+Which means this wire is typically stranded, providing greater resilience to bending and movement.
 B&Q might offer this type, perhaps in smaller gauges, suitable for model-making or similar hobby projects.

 Key features: